-Let's check how to create a directory in Linux system.
+Let's check how to create a directory in the Linux system.
 On Linux, we can use 'mkdir' command.
 Mkdir is short for “make directory”.
 All most all Linux distribution like Ubuntu, RHEL, Debian and Centos uses the same command.

 You can type mkdir directly from your console to use it.

 By default, running mkdir without any parameter will create a directory under the current directory.
 Here’s a sample of it:

-When Linux found that the directory which suppose to be created already exists, then the tool will telling us that it can’t create it.
+When Linux found that the directory which suppose to be created already exists, then the tool will tell us that it can’t create it.

 Another pre-requisite for creating a directory that you must have access to the location where the directory wants to be created.
 When you don’t have it then mkdir will report an error.